vladigeras/card-app/README.md

 ## Description
-The example project with Express NodeJS and React App together.
+An example project with Express NodeJS and React App together.

 ## Features
 1. Getting information about JetBrains's tools (IDE) as **_cards_** view